Podcastindex-org/podcast-namespace/README.md

    See "ID's" in this document for an explanation.

+   All attributes are required.

 - **\<podcast:host href="[url of bio/wiki/blog/etc.]" img="[link to image/headshot]">**[name of person]**\</podcast:host>**

    Channel or Item

    (optional|multiple)

    It identifies a host of a podcast episode or entire podcast.

    All attributes are optional but recommended for disambiguation and good meta-data for apps.

 - **\<podcast:guest href="[url of bio/wiki/blog/etc.]" img="[link to image/headshot]">**[name of person]**\</podcast:guest>**